Configuring Screenless Devices for Schools

 Set policy before deployment

-Policy needs to be in place before devices are handed out.
+Get policy in place before devices are handed out.

 Your policy should state: